 Travel immunizations and education program

-Health & Wellness is a designated Health Canada Travel Medicine Clinic, offering a complete travel immunization and education program.
+The Health & Wellness Centre is a designated Health Canada Travel Medicine Clinic, offering a complete travel immunization and education program.

 Book an appointment, and start early!

 This program takes longer than a drop-in appointment, so travel appointments must be booked in advance.
 Book your appointment now.

 Travel appointments and immunizations often require more than one visit.

 Some students may receive all their immunizations in the first visit, but often there are too many vaccines to be given at one time.
 Some vaccines require a series of injections to be given over a defined time period, sometimes as long as six months.
 Please begin the travel immunization process as early as possible, so that all required immunizations can be completed before your departure date.

 You must bring the following documentation to your first appointment: